Preparedness Grants

 Nonprofit Security Grant Program (NSGP)

-NSGP provides support for target hardening and other physical security enhancements to nonprofit organizations that are at high risk of terrorist attack and located within one of the specific UASI-designated eligible urban areas.
-The program is also designed to promote coordination and collaboration in emergency preparedness activities among public and private community representatives, as well as state and local government agencies.
+NSGP provides funding support for target hardening and other physical security enhancements and activities to nonprofit organizations that are at high risk of terrorist attack.
+The intent is to integrate nonprofit preparedness activities with broader state and local preparedness efforts.
+It is also designed to promote coordination and collaboration in emergency preparedness activities among public and private community representatives, as well as state and local government agencies.
+Information on the Washington State FY2024 NSGP Application is available here.

 Toolkit